The Carnivore Diet: What Happens When You Eat ONLY Meat?

 Dieters tend to approach the Carnivore Diet in one of three different ways:

-– Animal products: Animal meat and by-products like fat, eggs, cheese, cream, and butter.
+- Most animal products: Animal meat and by-products like fat, eggs, cheese, cream, and butter.
 Most avoid milk due to sugar content.

-– Meat, fat, & eggs: Some individuals don’t like the way cream and cheese makes them feel, so dieters keep it simple.
+- Meat, fat, & eggs only: Some individuals don’t like the way cheese or cream makes them feel, so dieters keep it simple.

-– Only meat: The true carnivore diet, with meat, fat, and water (and sometimes coffee if you just can’t part ways with caffeine).
+- Only meat: The true carnivore diet, just meat, fat, and water (and sometimes coffee if you just can’t part ways with caffeine).